decargroup/pykoop/README.rst

 Note that ``pytest`` must be run from the repository's root directory.

-To skip slow unit tests, including all doctests and examples, run
+To skip unit tests that require a MOSEK license, including all doctests and examples, run

 .. code-block:: sh

-    $ pytest ./tests -k "not slow"
+    $ pytest ./tests -k "not mosek"

 The documentation can be compiled using